By Brian Hogan

 The command line interface is a non-graphical way to interact with your computer.
 Instead of clicking buttons with your mouse, you’ll type commands as text and receive text-based feedback.
 The command line, also known as a shell, lets you automate many tasks you do on your computer daily, and is an essential tool for software developers.

-You will need a macOS computer running High Sierra or higher with administrative access and an internet connection.
+You will need a macOS computer running Catalina or higher with administrative access and an internet connection.
+While older versions of macOS may work, they are not officially supported.

 To access the command line interface on your Mac, you’ll use the Terminal application provided by macOS.
 Like any other application, you can find it by going into Finder, navigating to the